 Additionally, I developed an automated continuous integration build process using CruiseControl.NET and MSBuild.
 This process customized the CruiseControl.NET installation by adding extensions and custom XSL stylesheets to format the build email and web dashboard reports.
 I also developed MSBuild extensions and standard target files.

-I played a role in establishing the Jira workflow used to track issues throughout the product lifecycle.
+I helped establish the Jira workflow to track issues throughout the product lifecycle.
 I also assisted in creating custom integration between CruiseControl.NET, Team Foundation Server (TFS), and Jira, which allowed for relationships between Jira issues, TFS work items (for check-in policies), and builds.

 January 2007 - October 2010